Winston-Lin/dziganto.github.io/_posts/2017-6-2-Faster-Python-Tips-And-Tricks.md

 This post is split into two parts.
 In **Part 1**, I will compare two approaches commensurate with the "do this, not that" line of reasoning to see if there is a substantial difference and, if so, which approach is better.
 In **Part 2**, I will compare Py27 and Py35 within each category to see if there is credence to the claim that Py35 is indeed faster.

 # Part 1: Comparing Methods
+In this part, I will describe and compare approaches for the following:
+* Looping Over A Collection
+* Looping Over A Collection & Indices
+* Looping Over Two Collections
+* Sorting Lists In Reverse Order
+* Appending Strings
+* Standard Library
+* ListExp vs GenExp
+* Dots

 ## Looping Over A Collection
 Looping over a collection is like this.
 Say you have a list of animals ['aardvark', 'bee', 'cat', 'dog'] and you want to access each item one at a time.
 How can you do this.
 One way is to access the item by index.
 So, for example, you could use a listcomp like this:
 ```